How to Move to Hawaii

 • Some airlines have exorbitant baggage fees

-Selling, donating, or discarding everything but clothes and necessities prior to a move is a great way to reduce cost.
+Selling, donating, or discarding everything but clothes and necessities prior to a move is a great way to reduce moving costs.
+That said, shipping all your worldly possessions by carry-on isn’t a feasible option for most travelers.

-Shipping Pets to Hawaii
+Shipping pets to Hawaii

+That said, shipping pets to Hawaii requires jumping through lots of regulatory hoops.
 Always consult your freight forwarder for specific pet information, and check out the website of the state’s Animal Industry Division.
+Using one of the top pet shippers can be beneficial here, since they are experts on state domestic animal regulations and necessary documents.

-Shipping Plants to Hawaii
+Shipping plants to Hawaii

 If you’ve ever crossed from Arizona into California on Interstates 10 or 40, you’ll know there are Ports of Entry through which cars and trucks must pass.

-According to the state’s Plant Industry Division, most plants are permitted into Hawaii if they’re properly packed and pass inspection, but chrysanthemums, dahlias and orchids (among others) may require permits, treatments, certification and quarantine.
+According to the state’s Plant Industry Division, most plants are permitted into Hawaii if they’re properly packed and pass inspection.
+But chrysanthemums, dahlias, and orchids (among others) may require permits, treatments, certification, and quarantine.

 Not what you were looking for?